Today’s world is all about data, and understanding the customer through data has become a critical aspect of business success.

 OpenText, IBM Watson, and Sentiment140 provide comprehensive tools and technologies for text analytics and sentiment analysis.

-Tableau and PowerBI are used to visualize the analysis results and make them more understandable and actionable.
+In tandem with these tools, Tableau and PowerBI can be used to visualize the analysis results and make them more understandable and actionable.

 The forever looming question of privacy comes into play again with these enhanced techniques.
 Much of the data extracted contains personal and financial information.
 This sensitive data should remain protected and confidential to maintain the privacy and security of individuals.